top of page

 I forgot about our chat.
 Months later I bumped into her and she said she actually did the jar strategy, at the end of a couple of weeks, she had enough to buy new shoes for the boys!
 She was so excited and kept going!
 A few years later I bumped into her again, she said she'd still given up smoking.
 She had gone on to create her own business too.
 She went from strength to strength.

-Why: With any new behaviour change, finding your why is the first step.
+1. Why: With any new behaviour change, finding your why is the first step.

-Set an achievable goal: Eg: To start the day with lemon water.
-Pop the lemon on the bench next to the kettle, ready for the morning.
+5. Strategy: Make it happen by popping the glass on the bench next to the kettle, ready for the morning.

 Achieving small goals will empower you to face bigger goals and achieve true habit change.

-Focus on what you can have.
+Focus on what you can have, not what you can't

 Writing a note to self saying "no more cake" is unlikely to work, since your brain then focuses on the cake, as mentioned above.